pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.32) [18/09/2016] New chapter about Megaton urban planning.**

+I have added a new chapter with two mods that change the urban landscape of Megaton, with a new walkway (making easier to get to the key places) and a new story to your house.

 **(v0.31) [18/09/2016] New chapter about crafting robots.**

 This is a brand new chapter about _RobCo Certified_, a mod which allows you to repair and create robots for a better nerdy experience.